 The mine holds a variety of property leases and permits for mine operations.
 During a temporary shutdown of any duration, all leases and permits will be maintained.
-All conditions and stipulations set by the permits and leases will be followed and lease fees paid.
+All conditions and stipulations set by the permits and leases will be followed, and lease fees paid.
 Clause 29 of the Forest Service leases regarding lease termination states: "This lease shall terminate at such time as the Greens Creek mineral deposit is exhausted or upon failure of the lessee to use the leased site for two consecutive years unless such nonuse is waived annually by the Forest Supervisor."
-Table 1 summarizes pertinent current operational permits and leases in existence and the measures needed to maintain them during a temporary shutdown.
 Individual permits and leases must be consulted for details on the requirements.
 Copies of all permits and leases are on file in the Greens Creek Environmental Affairs office.